Home » Conditions » Skin & hair » pigmentations

 To determine appropriate treatments, it is essential to distinguish the different types of pigment spots.

-Suited to pigmentation issues such as melasma, solar lentigos, and post-inflammatory pigmentation, this treatment is based on the application of powerful exfoliating agents such as glycolic acid, trichloroacetic acid, or kojic acid.
+The depigmenting peel is an effective and non-invasive method to treat pigment spots and even out the complexion.
+Suitable for pigmentation issues such as melasma, solar lentigines and post-inflammatory pigmentation, this treatment is based on the application of powerful exfoliating agents, such as glycolic acid, trichloroacetic acid or kojic acid.
+These substances act by removing the superficial layers of the skin, thus promoting cell renewal and visibly reducing spots.

-• Depigmenting laser.
+• The depigmenting laser.

-• Ablative laser.
+• The ablative laser.

-Doctor Romano prefers to use the ablative laser.
-Its mechanism of action is pigment vaporization.
-This treatment is more complex to perform but can treat all types of pigmentation (depigmenting lasers are not suitable, for example, for treating melasma). ablative laser does not cause post-inflammatory pigmentation.
+Dr. Romano prefers to use the ablative laser.
+The mechanism of action of this laser is the vaporisation of the pigment.
+This treatment is more complex to perform, but it allows all types of pigmentation to be treated (the depigmenting laser is not indicated, for example, for the treatment of melasma).

 It is possible to effectively prevent the appearance of pigment spots and maintain the skin’s natural radiance by adopting certain daily habits :